abyssDS/sfmlWiki/Tutorial:-Dynamic-colorful-tile-based-lighting.md

 At this step we are adding tile pointers to special arrays.
 This is the only reason of using fixed amount of intensity values.
 So we have 'MAX_INTENSITY' lists of the tiles, which intensity is equal to the list index.

-## Propogation
+## Propagation

-And now we have to propogate out light.
+And now we have to propagate out light.
 So, let's start from the tiles with greater intensity and go to the lower.

 ``` cpp
 	for (int i = LIGHT_MAX_LIGHTLEVEL - 1; i >= 0; i--)